Pinaki82/Xubuntu-minimum-shell-config/README.md

 # Xubuntu-minimum-shell-config

+> NOTICE: This repository will no longer be actively maintained.
+Presently, I am mostly on Debian-XFCE.
+The repository is being archived to preserve its contents.
+Please do not expect any further updates.
+If you are interested in this repository, please fork it and continue maintaining it yourself.
+>
+> I apologise for any inconvenience this may cause.

 Linux shell scripts to configure a freshly installed [Xubuntu Linux](https://xubuntu.org/) system and install minimum required programs to get a workable installation with essential packages for day-to-day use.

 Command: